“We can’t see you back there Mrs. Shorty. You need to move forward.” the photographer said.

 However, Desola was prepared.
-“Sir, you are right that being a mother is a personal decision but it is also a business decision with global impact.”
+“Sir, you are right that being a mother is a personal decision but it is also a business decision.
+It’s impact is global!”

-“How do you mean?” he asked, as he leaned back and folded his arms atop his pot belly, his face showing just a hint of curiosity.
+“How do you mean?” he asked, as he leaned back and folded his arms atop his pot belly, his face betraying a hint of curiosity.

 “For starters, breastfeeding is natural and does not contribute to environmental pollution…”